kolach/go-factory/README.md

 ```

-Of cause it heavily uses reflection to work so use canonical field generator functions if
+Of cause it heavily uses reflection to work so use standard field generator function signature if
 performance is critical:

 ```go